mweidner037/list-positions/README.md

 };
 ```

 It is okay if an Order receives the same NodeMeta multiple times, or if different instances receive NodeMetas in different orders.
-However, before receiving a NodeMeta, its parent Position must itself be valid: the Order must have already received the parent's NodeMeta (or the parent is part of the same `Order.receive`/`Order.receiveSavedState` call).
+However, before receiving a NodeMeta, its parent Position must itself be valid: the Order must have already received the parent's NodeMeta (or the parent is part of the same `Order.receive` call).
 Otherwise, you will get an error `"Received NodeMeta <...>, but we have not yet received a NodeMeta for its parent node <...>."`.

-> You can think of an Order's state as a Grow-Only Set of NodeMetas. `Order.save` and `Order.receiveSavedState` form a [state-based CRDT](https://en.wikipedia.org/wiki/Conflict-free_replicated_data_type#State-based_CRDTs), while `Order.onCreateNode` and `Order.receive` form an [op-based CRDT](https://en.wikipedia.org/wiki/Conflict-free_replicated_data_type#Operation-based_CRDTs).
+> You can think of an Order's state as a Grow-Only Set of NodeMetas.
+TODO `Order.save` and `Order.receiveSavedState` form a [state-based CRDT](https://en.wikipedia.org/wiki/Conflict-free_replicated_data_type#State-based_CRDTs), while `Order.onCreateNode` and `Order.receive` form an [op-based CRDT](https://en.wikipedia.org/wiki/Conflict-free_replicated_data_type#Operation-based_CRDTs).
 You can also implement your own sync strategies - e.g., two peers compare their largest timestamps for each creatorID and only exchange the ones they're missing.

 ### Storage and Collaboration